 Transliteration:( istaghfir lahum aw laa tastaghfir lahum in tastaghfir lahum sab'eena marratan falany yaghfiral laahu lahum; zaalika bi annahum kafaroo billaahi wa Rasoolih; wallaahu laa yahdil qawmal faasiqeen )

-1. An infidel will not benefit from any persons prayer of forgiveness because his forgiveness is not possible.
+An infidel will not benefit from anyone's prayer of forgiveness because their forgiveness is not possible.

-2. To at the Noble Companions of the and to reject Holy Prophet any one of them is equal to rejecting the and Messenger of Allah rejecting the Holy Prophet is equal to rejecting Allah Almighty.
-Because these hypocrites had mocked at the Noble Companions, Allah Almighty had declared this as "They have rejected Allah and His Messenger".
+To reject any of the Noble Companions of the Holy Prophet ﷺ is equivalent to rejecting the Messenger of Allah.
+Rejection of the Holy Prophet ﷺ is equivalent to rejecting Allah Almighty.
+The hypocrites mocked at the Noble Companions, and Allah Almighty declared that "They have rejected Allah and His Messenger."

 80. Whether you (O Muhammad ) ask forgiveness for them (hypocrites) or ask not forgiveness for them — (and even) if you ask seventy times for their forgiveness — Allah will not forgive them because they have disbelieved in Allah and His Messenger.
 And Allah guides not those people who are rebellious.